nyc-crh/site/content/gallery/white-queens-mothers-protest-desegregation.md

 - white people
 - photography, imagery, & visual representation
 questions:
-- Why do you think it is white mothers who organize and are most visible in this anti-desegregation protest?
+- Why do you think it was white mothers who organized and were most visible in this anti-desegregation protest?
 ---

 Five years after the 1954 *Brown v.
 Board of Education* decision, the New York City Board of Education announced a plan to desegregate a few schools in Brooklyn and Queens.
 Black and Puerto Rican students who lived in Bedford-Stuyvesant, in Brooklyn, would be bused to a few schools in the Glendale-Ridgewood area of Queens, where the schools were all-white.
 Parents, and particularly white mothers, organized this protest.